Single sign-on in the Unblu Cloud

 Unblu sets a session cookie authenticating all requests from the visitor’s browser until either the session expires or an explicit logout occurs.

-Some browsers, notably Safari, block third-party cookies.
+Some browsers block third-party cookies.
+Apple Safari is one such browser.
+Google Chrome, too, is preparing to phase out third-party cookies, as described in the Google Chrome docs.
 Visitor SSO must therefore run on the same second-level domain as your host application.
 To this end, Unblu configures a dedicated subdomain of your domain, such as https://unblu.yourcompany.com, in the Unblu Cloud.
-There are two additional steps required for the subdomain to work:
+For the subdomain to work, you must create a CNAME record pointing to the cloud instance your Unblu installation is running on.

 An implementation tutorial with code samples is available at unblu.github.io/unblu-visitor-sso-sample.